bwx0/MPEResearch_WeedDetector/README.md

 I noticed YOLOv8 was taking around 240ms to detect objects in an image, which is way slower than the claimed 10 FPS on the RPi 5.
 After some digging, I managed to fix it by switching `torchvision` to version 0.20.1.

+## Some Other Ideas

+When dealing with a large number of plants, which results in a very large reassembled image, we can skip preprocessing and feed the original image directly into the detection model.
+Alternatively, we can randomly discard some ROIs from the current frame so that the model can still accurately detect a portion of the weeds while leaving the rest for the future.
+That way, a weed still have a decent chance to be detected at some point (not every time it shows up in the image), given that the camera is moving moderately slow.